 |*RECOMMENDED*||Other Excellent Chinese Phrase Guides|

 As with many things having to do with travel in China, Lonely Planet leads the pack with its Lonely Planet Mandarin Phrase Guide.
 With a whopping 256 pages worth of language help, it’s certainly not a simple guide but it covers pretty much every scenario that you could imagine while traveling in China including:

 - Phrases having to do with transportation, direction, border crossings, etc.

 - Phrases having to do with shopping, banking or going out to eat

 - Phrases having to do with emergencies, police and health

-The Rough Guide is an excellent alternative to Lonely Planet and offers just as much information presented with their own unique twist.
-While most of the guide is made up of a 2-way dictionary, they also have a few features that I throughly enjoyed:
+The DK Travel Mandarin Chinese Phrase Book is an excellent alternative to Lonely Planet and offers just as much information presented with their own unique twist.
+In addition to what you would expect with the typical phrase guide, DK Eyewitness Travel also includeas:

 If you’re looking for something simple, a basic guide that just lets you communicate without bogging you down with hundreds of phrases you’ll likely never have to use, The Most Basic Chinese might be a good option for you.
 While it’s available in print form, it’s best consumed in ebook format (which, incidentally, is also cheaper).

 Even though the book comes in at only 34 pages, here’s what you should expect to get: